 14. Interactions with Law Enforcement Should be Recorded

 Many law enforcement officers now have body cameras to record their interactions with the public.
 But that shouldn’t make you rest easy.
 Body camera footage ends up “missing” much more often than the public might like to know.

 I am reminded of a recent story from CBS Chicago titled “Key Body Camera Footage Missing After Chicago Police Officers Raid Wrong Homes, Point Guns At Children,” or even the Shawna Cox cell phone video from inside LaVoy Finicum’s truck that somehow picked up details that were missed by law enforcement cameras.
 These are just two of many!

 The point is that if you get pulled over or have some other kind of interaction with law enforcement, you should record it if at all possible.
-If you don’t and your situation goes to court, it will be your word versus the officers.
-Know that an officer’s testimony can be evidence in court.
-The question you need to ponder is how much weight will the jury attach to a cop’s testimony over yours?
+If you don’t and your situation goes to Court, it will be your word versus the officers.
+Know that an officer’s testimony can be evidence in Court.
+You need to ponder how much weight the jury will attach to a cop’s testimony over yours.
 If you have it recorded, the recording can speak for itself.

-To be clear, understand that the 1st, 3rd, 5th, 7th, 9th, and 11th U.S. Circuit Courts of Appeals have all held that the First Amendment plainly protects the filming of officers and public.
-As Carol Rose, Executive Director, ACLU of Massachusetts said that recording is “a vital tool for uncovering, if not deterring, police misconduct.”
+To be clear, understand that the 1st, 3rd, 5th, 7th, 9th, and 11th U.S. Circuit Courts of Appeals have all held that the First Amendment protects the filming of officers and the public.
+As Carol Rose, Executive Director of ACLU of Massachusetts, said that recording is “a vital tool for uncovering, if not deterring, police misconduct.”